istio/istio.io/content/en/docs/setup/install/webhook/index.md

 {{< boilerplate experimental-feature-warning >}}

-Istio has two webhooks: Galley and Sidecar Injector.
-By default, Galley and Sidecar Injector manage their own webhook configurations, which from the security perspective is not recommended because a compromised webhook may conduct privilege escalation attacks.
+Istio has two webhooks: Galley and the sidecar injector.
+By default, these webhooks manage their own configurations.
+From a security perspective, this default behavior is not recommended because a compromised webhook could then conduct privilege escalation attacks.

-This task shows how to use `istioctl`, instead of Galley and Sidecar Injector, to manage the webhook configurations of Galley and Sidecar Injector.
+This task shows how to use `istioctl`, instead of the webhooks, to manage their configurations.

 ## Before you begin